 Please respond to the statements below to determine if you may be eligible to vote.

 You can register to vote and vote if you are:

 - A United States citizen and a resident of California,

 - 18 years old or older on Election Day,

 - Not currently serving a state or federal prison term for the conviction of a felony, and

 - Not currently found mentally incompetent to vote by a court (for more information, please see Voting Rights: Persons Subject to Conservatorship).

-Persons with a criminal history who
+Persons with a prior felony conviction who

 can register to vote: